ember-learn/guides-source/guides/v3.5.0/models/index.md

 inconsistent experience.

 There is also a _tight coupling_ between your application's UI and the network code.
-If the url or the format of the JSON payload changes, it is likely to break all of your UI components in ways that are hard to track down.
+If the URL or the format of the JSON payload changes, it is likely to break all of your UI components in ways that are hard to track down.